 This podcast was aired last week.
 If you’d liked to listen, click on this link.
 My interview starts at 5 minutes.
 The bit about publishing using Scrivener starts at 25 minutes, and my comments on working with a professional editor is at 34 mins.

-If you’d like me to demonstrate any Scrivener features, come along to a Simply Scrivener Special webinar.
+If you’d like me to demonstrate any Scrivener features, book a Simply Scrivener Special.

 The ScrivenerVirgin blog is a journey of discovery: